-She was born Isabella Robertson Blaikie in Woodchurch, Cheshire, England, on April 25, 1849.
-Her father was James Blaikie; her mother was Isabel Robertson.
+Isabella was born Isabella Robertson Blaikie in Woodchurch, Cheshire, England, on April 25, 1849.
+Her parents were James Blaikie and Isabel Robertson.

-Charles Marshallsay was born in 1843 in Yeovil, Somerset; he was the third son of Charles Marshallsay of Weymouth, England; his mother was Elizabeth Ingram Allan.
+On November 14, 1872, in Edinburgh, Scotland, Isabella married Charles Marshallsay, who was born in 1843 in Yeovil, Somerset.
+He was the third son of Charles Marshallsay and Elizabeth Ingram Allan of Weymouth, England.

 Isabella died in Vancouver on August 13, 1926.
 She was buried in Ocean View Cemetery in Burnaby, British Columbia.